Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 "Affiliate" means any entity that directly or indirectly Controls, is Controlled by, or is under common Control with a party, where "Control" means ownership of more than fifty percent (50%) of the voting interests of such entity or the contractual power to direct its management and policies.

-"Direct Competitor" means any third party whose primary business includes developing, licensing, or providing machine learning or quantitative trading infrastructure products or services that are substantially similar to the Software (for example, commercial platforms primarily marketed as quantitative research, ML pipeline, or trading infrastructure solutions).
+"Direct Competitor" means any third party whose primary business (meaning more than fifty percent (50%) of its revenue or business activities) includes developing, licensing, or providing machine learning or quantitative trading infrastructure products or services that are substantially similar to the Software (for example, commercial platforms primarily marketed as quantitative research, ML pipeline, or trading infrastructure solutions).
+For the avoidance of doubt, a company that uses the Software internally for its own trading or research activities is not a Direct Competitor solely by virtue of such internal use.

 "Major Version" means a release of the Software identified by a change in the first digit of the version number (e.g., 1.x to 2.0).

 "Minor Version" means a release identified by a change in the second digit (e.g., 1.1 to 1.2) or subsequent maintenance or patch releases.

+"Material Breach" means a breach that is significant, substantial, or has a material adverse effect on the other party's rights or interests under this License, including but not limited to: unauthorized distribution, reverse engineering, benchmarking without consent, or use in violation of export controls.

 "Commercial Use" means any use of the Software by a business, organization, institution, or individual that:
   (a) generates revenue directly or indirectly,